btsecom/docs/source/spot/en/index.html.md

 You will need to create an API key on the BTSE platform before you can use authenticated APIs.
 To create API keys, you can follow the steps below:

 * Login with your username / email and password into the BTSE website
-* Click on “Account” on the top right hand corner
+* Click on `Account` on the top right hand corner
 * Select the API tab
-* Click on “New API” button to create an API key and passphrase.
+* Click on `New API` button to create an API key and passphrase.
 (Note: the passphrase will only appear once)
 * Use your API key and passphrase to construct a signature.

 ## Endpoints